ipop-project/Release-Management/Deploy/deb-pak/README.md

 5. `/var/logs/ipop-vpn/tincan_log`
 6. `/var/logs/ipop-vpn/ctrl.log`

-The installer has dependencies on, and will install `python3`, `python3-pip`, `iproute2`, `openvswitch-switch`, `bridge-utils`.
+The installer has dependencies on, and will install `python3.6`, `python3.6-dev`,  `python3.6-pip`, `iproute2`, `bridge-utils`.
-To install IPOP-VPN invoke `sudo -H apt install -y <path/to/installer>/ipop-vpn.deb`.
+To install IPOP-VPN invoke `sudo apt install -y <path/to>/ipop-vpn.deb`.
 After installation but before starting IPOP, complete `config.json` by adding the XMPP credentials, setting the IP address, and applying other configurations as needed.
 Then start IPOP using `sudo systemctl start ipop`.
 Additionally, use `systemctl` to start/stop/restart/status ipop.

-IPOP is configured to be started automatically on reboot.
+IPOP is configured to be started automatically on boot.